home University of FL Ceramics Arbuckle ceramics handouts resume exhibitions coming soon links exhibitions exhibitions exhibitions

 These are from Adorama photo supply

-You want to make sure you put the object behind the light coming from the side windows, otherwise the sides are lit and the middle front is dark.
+You want to make sure you put the object behind the light coming from

 Page maintained by Linda Arbuckle